-Blurring and Generalization
+Blurring and Bucketing

+These job specifications can be generated automatically in fit-for-purpose graphical wizards and function-specific dialogs.
 The new result set can now be re-run through the risk scoring wizard to produce another determination of re-identification risk based on now less distinct quasi-identifying attributes.